HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 ```
 1234567
 ```
-Again two different references variables, Both called date.
+Again two different references variables, both called date.
 The one local to m1 is set to null in m1 but this will not affect the one outside in main.